 Among all facial plastic surgery procedures, nose surgery is one of the more frequently requested.
-Due to the nose’s prominent position on the face, it’s size, shape, and symmetry are sources of concern for many of our patients.
-The surgeons at Finger and Associates Plastic Surgery Center in Savannah, Georgia can perform nose surgery, also known as rhinoplasty, to reduce or increase the size of the nose, to modify the shape of the tip or the bridge, to reduce or increase the width of the nostrils, or to correct the position of the nose.
+Due to the nose’s prominent position the size, shape, and symmetry of the nose are sources of concern for many of our patients.
+Dr. Finger at Finger and Associates Plastic Surgery Center in Savannah, Georgia can perform nose surgery, also known as rhinoplasty, to reduce or increase the size of the nose, to modify the shape of the tip or the bridge, to reduce or increase the width of the nostrils, or to correct the position of the nose.
 In addition to providing these cosmetic benefits, rhinoplasty can also be performed to relieve breathing problems caused by narrow or partially obstructed nostrils or a deviated septum.

 There are many different aspects of the nose that a person may be concerned with.
 Some feel that their noses are too large or too small in relation to the surrounding features.
 Others are annoyed by a tip that is too pointy or too blunt, or nostrils that are too wide or too visible from the front.
 Still others have noses that are crooked, due to either previous injuries or genetic traits.
 These problems and many others can be addressed by a skilled rhinoplasty surgeon at Finger and Associates Plastic Surgery Center.